abhimanyusood/techblog/_posts/2022-4-24-interfaces-polymorphism-and-factory-design-patterns.md

 published: true
 ---

-The endgoal of factories is object creation.
+The end goal of factories is object creation.
 Factories are just ways to create an object.
 To understand factories, you should completely ignore factories and think in terms of how you’re creating the final object.

 ## Thought-process when creating objects
 ```java